We have tested 15 VPS plans from DigitalOcean and Amazon EC2. This page is a summary and comparison of all test results for those 2 providers.

 |DOcean||General Purpose 2 cores||404.1Mbps|

-We pushed the CPU of those VPS plans very hard for 24 hours straight.
+We pushed the CPU of those VPS plans hard for 24 hours straight.

-This kind of tests shows how fast the VPS can go for long periods of time, how stable the performance is and it also gives clues on how overallocated the VPSs are.
+This test shows how fast the VPS can go for long periods of time, how stable the performance is and it also gives clues on how overallocated the VPSs may be.

 Average number of operations per hour